fastdatascience/drug_named_entity_recognition/README.md

 ## Who to contact?

 You can contact Thomas Wood or Fast Data Science team at https://fastdatascience.com/.

+# Interested in other kinds of named entity recognition (NER)?
+Finances, company names, countries, locations, proteins, genes, molecules?

+If your NER problem is common across industries and likely to have been seen before, there may be an off-the-shelf NER tool for your purposes, such as our [Country Named Entity Recognition](/country-named-entity-recognition/) Python library.
+Dictionary-based named entity recognition is not always the solution, as sometimes the total set of entities is an open set and can't be listed (e.g. personal names), so sometimes a bespoke trained NER model is the answer.
+For tasks like finding email addresses or phone numbers, regular expressions (simple rules) are sufficient for the job.

+If your named entity recognition or named entity linking problem is very niche and unusual, and a product exists for that problem, that product is likely to only solve your problem 80% of the way, and you will have more work trying to fix the final mile than if you had done the whole thing manually.
+Please [contact Fast Data Science](/contact) and we'll be glad to discuss.
+For example, we've worked on [a consultancy engagement to find molecule names in papers, and match author names to customers](/boehringer-ingelheim-finding-molecules-and-proteins-in-scientific-literature/) where the goal was to trace molecule samples ordered from a pharma company and identify when the samples resulted in a publication.
+For this case, there was no off-the-shelf library that we could use.

+For a problem like identifying country names in English, which is a closed set with well-known variants and aliases, and an off-the-shelf library is usually available.

+For identifying a set of molecules manufactured by a particular company, this is the kind of task more suited to a [consulting engagement](https://fastdatascience.com/portfolio/nlp-consultant/).

 # Installing drug named entity recognition Python package